idrsolutions/buildvu-microservice-example/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-If you have a feature / improvement suggestion for the BuildVu library, please contact IDRsolutions through the [helpdesk](https://support.idrsolutions.com/hc/en-us/requests/new).
+If you have a feature / improvement suggestion for the BuildVu library, please contact IDRsolutions through our [helpdesk](https://support.idrsolutions.com/hc/en-us/requests/new).

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]